skyssolutions/lynxchan/src/be/Readme.md

 `argument value`

 # Directory structure
-The json api files will be stored on the api directory and accessed by the same subdomain. `api.domain/function` will use the file `api/function.js`.
+The json api files will be stored on the api directory and accessed by the same sub-domain. `api.domain/function` will use the file `api/function.js`.
 The form api for support of users without js because they are retarded tin foilers are in the form directory and are accessed using `domain/function.js`.
 The `engine` directory will hold all scripts that provide functionality but are not to be accessed directly.
 There are also some few files directly under the `src/be` directory.

 The following directories will be expected on the front-end directory:
-* `static`: static files to be acessed by using the static subdomain.
+* `static`: static files to be accessed by using the static sub-domain.
 * `templates`: will hold the templates, so only the files will have to be specified on the settings.

 # Templates